 Don Young has over 40 years of construction and program management experience for large-scale programs to include Department of Defense facilities with the U.S. Army Corps of Engineers and strategic planning coordination for supporting projects in the sectors of K-12, higher education, state/municipality/local government, and healthcare.
 For the last 10 years, he led several municipal and county clients through the Virginia Public-Private Education and Infrastructure Act (PPEA) process for successful project delivery on a wide variety of buildings and utility infrastructure projects.

 As an Executive Vice President, Don is responsible for leading MBP’s Program Management/Construction Management practice with a company-wide focus on providing high quality building, transportation, and infrastructure/utilities services.

 Don is an active member in the Society of American Military Engineers (SAME), where he was selected to become a Fellow and inducted into the Academy of Fellows for SAME in 2013.
-Additionally, he is currently serving on the National Board of Governors for the Construction Management Association of America (CMAA).
+Additionally, he served a six-year tenure on the National Board of Governors for the Construction Management Association of America (CMAA).

 MS, Construction Management, Georgia Tech